 Advisory Opinion 3.E.1.
-Reporting Abuse and Neglect: The Administrative and Policy Review subcommittee (the subcommittee) reviewed Council statements pursuant to the framework for conducting periodic statement reviews that the Council approved at its last meeting.
-Among the statements reviewed was one entitled "Report of the ADA Council on Ethics, Bylaws and Judicial Affairs on Advisory Opinion 3.E.1.The subcommittee reviewed and discussed the statement, finding it well written and still current despite having been written several years ago.
+Reporting Abuse and Neglect: The subcommittee) reviewed a statement entitled "Report of the ADA Council on Ethics, Bylaws and Judicial Affairs on Advisory Opinion 3.E.1.The subcommittee reviewed and discussed the statement, finding it well written and still current despite having been written several years ago.
 After discussion, on behalf of the subcommittee, Dr. Bailey moved the following resolution, which was adopted by voice vote.